 SHOP AT BLACK-OWNED BUSINESSES THAT DO GOOD

-While 46 percent of the population in Philly is Black, only 2.5 percent of businesses with more than one employee are Black-owned.
-Do your part to keep them afloat by eating, drinking and shopping at the places (and websites) on our lists of local Black-owned businesses that do good.
+While 46 percent of Philly’s population is Black, only 2.5 percent of businesses with more than one employee are Black-owned.
+Do your part.
+Eat, drink and shop at local Black-owned businesses that do good.

 PATRONIZE VET-OWNED BUSINESSES